 GrainCorp Ltd. (GNC), the largest grain handler in eastern Australia, rejected Archer-Daniels-Midland Co.
-(ADM)’s higher A$2.8 billion ($3 billion) bid as too low.
+(ADM:US)’s higher A$2.8 billion ($3 billion) bid as too low.

 “The increase in the proposed price has not changed the board’s view that ADM’s proposal materially undervalues GrainCorp,” the Sydney-based company said today in a statement.
 “GrainCorp’s board will be constructive in any dealings in relation to proposals that have the potential to be in the best interests of shareholders.”